-How to Train Your Dog to Sleep in Another Room
+How To Train Your Dog To Sleep In Another Room

 A few months ago, I moved to a new house with my fiancé and the 2-year-old mini-Pinscher Papillon mix that has snuggled her way into the center of our lives.
 At our previous house, our dog slept in her crate with the door open in our bedroom, because we shared our house with roommates.
 However, now that we have a house of our own, we moved her crate to the other room, but our dog doesn't want to sleep there.
 She constantly tries to sleep in our bed with us, but we want her to learn enough independence to sleep in another room.